damatechguy27/pygames/README.md

   of meteors bigger and smaller sizes to where the bigger the meteor the more bullets it takes to destroy.
 (Completed)

-- Adding Win and Lose Conditions
+- Adding Win and Lose Conditions (Completed)

-- having player respawn after dying instead of game exiting
+- having player respawn after dying instead of game exiting game (Completed)

+- added scrolling background (Completed)

 - Optional - this is only if I feel like its needed a power upgrade system where there will be 3 levels of upgrades for the bullets or 2 types of bullets and both has 3 levels